rafalxczajkowski/wheel-of-fortune/README.md

 ## Description

-This is an application built using JavaScript, Node.js, Express.js, MongoDB.
+Application built using JavaScript, Node.js, Express.js, MongoDB.
 It contains:

 - a wheel which on click makes random number of rotations to draw single option from those on the wheel
 - side hideable form to add, remove or edit wheel options.